FREE Mentoring Support for People aged 15-35

 - For HMP Warren Hill referrals (all ages) please use this link.

 1. What is mentoring?

-- Mentors are people over 21 that a person can turn to for help, informal support, money skills guidance, goal setting or just someone to have a coffee with and chat about next steps.
+- Mentors are people over 21 that have been trained.
+They are an impartial and independent person that a mentee can turn to for help, informal support, guidance, goal setting or just someone to have a coffee with and chat about next steps.

 - You can find some FAQs for referrers here.

 - And there are some FAQs for mentees here too.

 - Moving to independence is a really big step for anyone.
 Even more so if you’ve been in care, don’t have lots of support or are struggling on a low income.

 - A mentor can help to bridge the gap and be someone to chat to confidentially about goals, aspirations and difficulties along the way.
 Mentors can be a vital life-line!